Pieces (film)

-Pieces (Mil gritos tiene la noche) is a 1982 slasher film directed by Juan Piquer Simón, written and produced by Dick Randall, and starring Christopher George, Paul Smith, Edmund Purdom, Linda Day George, Ian Sera and Jack Taylor.
-The plot follows an unknown assailant killing female students at a college campus in Boston, and using their body parts to make a human jigsaw puzzle.
+Pieces (Mil gritos tiene la noche) is a 1982 Spanish slasher film directed by Juan Piquer Simón, written and produced by Dick Randall, and starring Christopher George, Paul Smith, Edmund Purdom, Linda Day George, Ian Sera and Jack Taylor.
+The plot follows an unknown assailant killing female students at a college campus in Boston.

-A co-production between Spain, Italy, the United States, Pieces was filmed largely in Spain.
+Pieces was filmed largely in Spain.
 It was released in Spain in August 1982, and was distributed in the United States the following year by Film Ventures International.

 Since its release, the film has attracted a cult following.
 While not prosecuted for obscenity, the film was seized and confiscated in the UK under Section 3 of the Obscene Publications Act 1959 during the video nasty controversy.

 Plot

 Ten-year-old Timmy Reston is berated by his mother for playing with a jigsaw puzzle of a nude woman.
 After she orders him to dispose of the puzzle, he returns with an axe, murders her, then dismembers her body with a hacksaw.
 When the police arrive, Timmy hides in a closet and pretends to be a witness to the crime.
 The police believe Timmy's story and he is sent to live with his aunt.
 40 years later, after witnessing a female skateboarder smash into a mirror, a black-clad figure opens a box containing a photograph of Timmy's mother and her bloodied dress.
 He takes out the bloodied jigsaw puzzle and starts to put it together.

 A female student studying on the lawn of her Boston university is decapitated with a chainsaw by an unidentified killer who steals her head.
 Lt.
 Bracken and his partner, Sgt.
 Holden, investigate the murder.
 Arthur Brown, a reserved professor of anatomy who is teased by students for being homosexual, gives the detectives a tour of the school, where the groundskeeper, Willard, is trimming hedges with a chainsaw.
 A student, Kendall, receives a note from a female classmate to meet her at the pool for sex, but the killer sends Kendall a fake note to divert him and then murders the girl with a chainsaw.
 Willard arrives on the scene and is arrested as a suspect after the police find a chainsaw by the victim, missing her torso, at the pool.
 Professor Brown inspects the remains, and is briefly considered a suspect.